 - Although uncommon, cancer is the second leading cause of death in children.

-- About one-third of U.S. cancer deaths are related to overweight or obesity, physical inactivity, and poor nutrition.
+- The World Cancer Research Fund estimates that up to one-third of the cancer cases in the U.S. are related to overweight or obesity, physical inactivity, and/or poor nutrition.

 Huntsman Cancer Foundation